THE BEGINNER KIT

 Make it

-Everything you need to start crocheting, in a kit that will actually look good on your coffee table thanks to the thoughtfully chosen neutral color palette.
+Everything you need to start crocheting, in a kit that will actually look good on your coffee table.

 What’s included: